From: Hatfield, England

 This Hatfield ensemble formed in 1965 when Juniors alumni Mick Taylor (guitar), John Glasscock (bass, vocals) and Brian Glasscock (drums) joined forces with Ken Hensley (keyboards, guitar, vocals, percussion) and Joe Konas (guitar, vocals).
 They were originally a blues-based outfit that in 1966 opened for Cream at the Starlite Ballroom in Wembley, London.

 In May, 1967, the band splintered when Taylor left suddenly to join John Mayall's Blues Breakers (he would of course later go on to join the Rolling Stones in 1969).
-Hensley and Konas were the only remaining members and recruited a new rhythm section in Lee Kerslake (drums) and Shy Limbs alumni Greg Lake (bass, vocals) and relocated to London, playing gigs at the famed Marquee.
+As a result, Hensley and Konas found themselves the only remaining members and recruited a new rhythm section in Lee Kerslake (drums) and Shy Limbs alumnus Greg Lake (bass, vocals), and relocated to London, playing gigs at the famed Marquee.
 Lake didn't last that long however and was eventually replaced by Paul Newton (bass, vocals).
 Lake would of course eventually move on to bigger and better things with King Crimson and Emerson, Lake & Palmer.

 Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson and an article by Richie Unterberger at All Music Guide.

 This compilation CD contains the following songs by this artist that are played on TWOS: